PolarSPARC |

 The following would be a typical output:

-To restart the currently stopped Docker Container with the container name 7d30b0d3051b, execute the following command:
+To restart the currently stopped Docker Container with the container ID of 0e3e8a81b479, execute the following command the terminal window:

 The above command will restart the Docker Container with the same options as was started the first time.